 Disclosure forms provided by the authors are available with the full text of this article at NEJM.org.

-Data sharing

-De-identified individual participant data for the study, the study protocol, statistical analysis plan, and analytical code will be available to investigators for individual participant data meta-analyses that have been approved by independent review committees.
-Data will be available from the publication date of this Article, with no end date.
-Proposals for use of data and requests for access should be directed to Professor Glyn Lewis (glyn.lewis@ucl.ac.uk).
-Requests for analytic code should be made to Dr Louise Marston (l.marston@ucl.ac.uk).
-To gain access, researchers will need to sign a data access agreement with the study sponsor (University College London, London, UK).

 Acknowledgments

 We thank the staff in participating general practitioner surgeries for their help with recruitment and all participants who took part in the study.
 We also thank colleagues who have contributed to the study through recruitment, administrative help, and other advice - in particular Yvonne Donkor, Carmen Sinclair, Nomsa Chari, Paula Beharry, Sungmin Hahn, Vivien Jones, Catherine Derrick and Mahsa Rezaei.
 We have been supported by the following clinical research networks (CRNs): North Thames CRN, CRN North West London, CRN South London, Thame Valley and South Midlands CRN; Luton, Essex and Herts Valley CRN; CRN West of England and Wessex CRN.
 We especially thank the following CRN staff: Debbie Kelly, Claire Winch, Zara Prem, Andrei Gabzdyl, Lynsey Wilson.
 We also acknowledge the support of the University College London Hospitals Biomedical Research Centre Mental Health theme.
 We acknowledge the support of the NIHR Biomedical Research Centre (BRC) at University Hospitals Bristol and Weston NHS Foundation Trust and the University of Bristol.
 This study was also supported by the NIHR University College London Hospitals BRC.
 We also thank Allan House, Geoffrey Wong, Jonathan Bisson, Lucy Carr, Chris Dowrick, Rafael Perera-Salazar and Mike Crawford for generously agreeing to sit on either the trial steering committee or data monitoring committee.